r0fls/swiftstats/README.md

 - least squares regression; lsr ([[`Double`]]) -> [`Double`, `Double`]
 - kernel density estimation (KDE) using a Gaussian kernel and automatic bandwidth selection via Silverman's rule-of-thumb

+## Documentation

+Documentation for the functions and classes in SwiftStats is automatically generated using Jazzy.

+You can view the documentation on our GitHub site, and it is included in each release.

+If you wish to reprocess the documentation yourself, it is as simple as running `jazzy` from the command line.

 ## Building